 How to Choose the Best Chart for Your Data

 The amount of data at our fingers tips today can be overwhelming.
 How do you know what really matters?
-Data visualizations can help, but how can you set up your data to best visualize it?
-What chart will help you analyze and digest the data into actionable insights?

 Let’s start with the basics – what is a data chart?

 A data chart is a visual representation of a set of numerical data points that can be represented in the form of bars, lines, slices of a pie, symbols, and more.
-The most popular types of data charts are:
+The most popular types of data analytics charts are:

 - Bar or column charts